-Knowing how to fuel your workout for the best results — preferably without getting a stitch — can be a difficult one and differs from person to person.
+Knowing how to fuel your workout for the best results can be difficult and differs from person to person.
 While some people like to get up at the crack of dawn and do a fasted workout, this isn’t for everyone and if you’re going midway through the day, then you’re going to want to eat beforehand and pack in some pre-workout foods.
 You’re also going to want to eat right, so that you can get through your workout without feeling sluggish from too much, or lethargic from too little.
 Read on to discover the best foods to eat before working out.

 Bananas are a great source of natural sugars, simple carbohydrates, and potassium.
 In the body, potassium is only stored for a limited amount of time, so try consuming a banana around 30 minutes to an hour before your workout.
 Eating a banana as your pre-workout snack is the perfect way to boost your glycogen stores and increase blood sugar levels — you can also add some peanut butter for that extra protein boost.

 The stereotypical healthy meal: chicken, rice, and vegetables.
 This is actually a classic pre-workout meal.
 By combining a good source of lean protein and complex carbohydrates, this meal can provide amino acids to promote anabolism (muscle growth) and a slow-releasing source of energy.
 Consume a meal like this around 2-3 hours before a workout.

 Check out this chicken and rice recipe with a twist to spice up your routine.